 “Just keep writing, just keep writing, just keep writing….”

 (Do I have you all humming a certain theme song about now?!?)

 So if we’re gonna fit all this writing in it’s got to be fun, right?
 I have my little arsenal of ways we make writing fun at our house.
-(Click here to see all the ways we use inexpensive blank books to make writing special.)
-Printables like these make an awesome addition to blank books.
-We use rubber cement and paste those babies right in.
+Printables like these comic book templates make an awesome addition to blank books like these.
+They’re kind of a sophisticated, long lasting, version of a sketchbook!
+We use rubber cement and paste those comic book templates right in.

 My kids actually love working that way because it relieves the stress of “ruining” a page of their special book.
 They work on their page and only paste it into their book once they are satisfied!

 I made these comic book template printables to go along with the idea of teaching sequence in writing.
 I have one child especially that is very spatially oriented.
 Seeing his paper divided up into spaces allows him to work through the sequence of his story or directions.

 This same child loves graphic novels.
 Allowing him to write in a way that mimics the literature that he currently loves seems like a great way to inspire a love of writing.

 As a former public school art teacher I’m always thinking of way to include the arts in our days.
 Art doesn’t have to be the classic museum, hanging on the wall, look, but don’t touch kind of art that I learned about as a kid.
 Showing kids that art is all around them in forms they may not even recognize, like graphic novels, is a favorite of mine.
 Introducing the idea that people make their living in creative careers such as graphic design is a seed I want to plant in my little people.